docsforadobe/after-effects-expression-reference/docs/property.rst

 	[value[0],w[1]];

 .. note::
-	Dan Ebberts provides an example expression and a detailed explanation on his `MotionScript website <http://www.motionscript.com/design-guide/looping-wiggle.html>`_ that shows how to use the time parameter of the wiggle method to create a looping animation.
+	Dan Ebberts provides an example expression and a detailed explanation on his `website <http://www.motionscript.com/design-guide/looping-wiggle.html>`_ that shows how to use the time parameter of the wiggle method to create a looping animation.

 **Parameters**